BhaalM/stuff/simple_nwnxee_tutorial.md

 void NWNX_Creature_SetCorpseDecayTime(object creature, int nDecayTime) {
-    string sFunc = "SetCorpseDecayTime";                     // This will be the name of the NWNXEE function we want to call NWNX_PushArgumentInt(NWNX_Creature, sFunc, nDecayTime);  // Push into the stack the decay time NWNX_PushArgumentObject(NWNX_Creature, sFunc, creature); // Push the creature object ID (no, this is not the object)
+    string sFunc = "SetCorpseDecayTime"; // This is the name of the NWNXEE function we want to call (we'll create it later) NWNX_PushArgumentInt(nDecayTime);    // Push into the stack the decay time NWNX_PushArgumentObject(creature);   // Push the creature object ID (no, this is not the object)

     NWNX_CallFunction(NWNX_Creature, sFunc); // Call the NWNXEE function }